deepikaonmission/BigData_Session6_Assignment1/README.md

 3. How to create table
 4. How to load data in table

-KeyNote:- Since required date format is mm-dd-yyyy, however data file contains date in dd-mm-yyyy, therefore, two tables are created
+KeyNote:- Since required date format is mm-dd-yyyy, however data file contains date in dd-mm-yyyy format, therefore, two tables are created

 -> "temp_data" table captures data in the same format as in data file -> "temperature_data" table captures data from "temp_data" but date field now contains date in mm-dd-yyyy format as asked in the assignment.